stanlee321/object-removal-tensorflow/README.md

 #### For test image

-Run the script `test.py` in the root of the folder, this will annalice the image ` ./deeplab3/imgs/image1.jpg` with the next output.
+Run the script `test.py` in the root of the folder, this will process the image ` ./deeplab3/imgs/image1.jpg` and will output:

 <div style="text-align:center"><img src ="./images/test.png" /></div>